rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

 When we look at the head of the data we see some missing values labeled `?`.
 We will try and fix this later.
 We proceed and check the info of the data and see most columns are under dtype `object` instead of `float64`.
 We will also need to fix this later on. (@Rodney - please explain why)

-We then check the unique values of each column,
+When we check the unique values of each column,
 ```python
 def check_unique(df):
     """"